Sometimes, babies need formula. So what is the best formula for your baby?

 Regardless of how adamantly you or I may suggest, persuade, or insist that breast milk is the best food for a newborn, the fact remains that about 25% of newborns in the U.S. are not breastfed and 64 % of children are receiving supplemental formula by 3 months.
 (From the CDC’s 2008 statistics).

 There is tons of info out there on why breast milk is ideal for babies, and you can read about The Composition of Human Milk here.
-I’ve written on Increasing Milk Supply, Breast Milk Substitutes, Is Formula Necessary for Underweight Babies?, and even Is Breast Always Best?
+I’ve written on Increasing Milk Supply, Is Formula Necessary for Underweight Babies?, and even Is Breast Always Best?
 But the point of this post is not to educate on the merits of breastfeeding or make formula feeding moms feel guilty.

 In a nutshell, commercial baby formula is not an ideal food because it contains toxic ingredients and lacks essential living components that can only be created with real, unprocessed foods.
-These commercial formulas tend to grow babies with far more allergies, eczema, asthma, and behavioral and developmental issues all of which can lead to more severe health conditions in adults.
+These commercial formulas tend to grow babies who have far more allergies, eczema, asthma, and behavioral and developmental issues, all of which can lead to more severe health conditions in adults.
 I see this day in and day out in my practice.
 Thankfully, there are alternatives to both breast milk and commercial formula that provide a happy medium between the two extremes.

 Organic Reduced Minerals Whey, Organic Non-Fat Milk, Organic Lactose, Organic Glucose Syrup Solids, Organic Palm Oil Or Organic Palm Olein, Organic Coconut Oil, Organic High Oleic (Safflower Or Sunflower Oil), Organic Soy Oil, Organic Whey Protein Concentrate.
 And Less Than 1%: Crypthecodinium Cohnii Oil (Docosahexaenoic Acid), Mortierella Alpina Oil (Arachidonic Acid), Soy Lecithin, Minerals: (Calcium Chloride, Calcium Hydroxide, Cupric Sulfate, Ferrous Sulfate, Manganese Sulfate, Potassium Bicarbonate, Potassium Chloride, Potassium Hydroxide, Potassium Iodide, Sodium Citrate, Sodium Selenite, Zinc Sulfate), Taurine, Vitamins: Ascorbic Acid, Ascorbyl Palmitate, Beta-Carotene, Biotin, Calcium Pantothenate, Choline Chloride, Cyanocobalamin, Folic Acid, Inositol, Mixed Tocopherol Concentrate, Niacinamide, Pyridoxine Hydrochloride, Riboflavin, Thiamin Hydrochloride, Vitamin A Palmitate, Vitamin D (Cholecalciferol), Vitamin E (Dl-Alpha Tocopheryl Acetate), Vitamin K (Phytonadione), Nucleotides: Adenosine-5′-Monophosphate, Cytidine-5′-Monophosphate, Disodium Guanosine-5′-Monophosphate, Disodium Inosine-5′-Monophosphate, Disodium Uridine-5′-Monophosphate.

 Organic Reduced Minerals Whey – In its natural form, whey is a great source of protein and probiotics.
 You can read a description of Reduced Minerals Whey from the American Dairy Products Institute here.
 I’m not sure why you’d want to reduce naturally occurring minerals in an otherwise healthy food.
-The issue with dried whey is that it is typically dried at high temperatures that denature the proteins and make them toxic.
+The is that it is typically dried at high temperatures that denature the proteins and make them toxic.
 Furthermore, the heating and drying process will negate any probiotic effects of the fresh whey.
 NOT GOOD.

-Organic Non-Fat Milk - Sounds benign enough, but there is NO reason a baby should ever consume non-fat milk.
-Not only do babies absolutely NEED the milk fat and cholesterol, but the process of making powdered skim milk creates a substance that is not only devoid in nutrition, but is also ladened with oxidized cholesterol and neuro-toxic amino acids.
+Organic Non-Fat Milk – Sounds benign enough, but there is NO reason a baby should ever consume non-fat milk.
+Not only do babies absolutely NEED the milk fat and cholesterol, but the process of making powdered skim milk creates a substance that is not only devoid in nutrition, but is also laden with oxidized cholesterol and neuro-toxic amino acids.
 NOT GOOD.

 Organic Lactose – A necessary ingredient, lactose is a milk sugar that naturally occurs in breast milk.
 GOOD.